 About the workshop

-Public financial management at a strategic level is part of overall corporate governance, directed towards supporting organisations in achieving their objectives in often challenging environments, environments which have been made even more challenging by the impacts of the pandemic.
+Public financial management at a strategic level is part of overall corporate governance, directed towards supporting organisations in achieving their objectives in often challenging environments.
 This creates a need for excellence in managing resources, including people, assets, money and information.
 This workshop will focus on developing financial strategies that are interlinked and that form a fundamental part of the organisation’s strategic planning, including:

 • The big picture – managing financial resources